 How about responsiveness?
 How will your WordPress site fit in various screen widths?
 Well, provided your WordPress theme is responsive, your site will be responsive automatically.
 It’s so easy to find responsive WordPress themes on WordPress.org and theme shops/marketplaces such as Themeforest, Elegant Themes, aThemes and My Theme Shop just to mention a few.
 To save you time, please consider checking out our very own Total responsive multi-purpose theme.

-If your WordPress theme isn’t responsive for reasons only known to you, you can always use WordPress mobile plugins or create a mobile-friendly version of your site.
+If your WordPress theme isn’t responsive for reasons only known to you, you can always use create a mobile-friendly version of your site.

 WordPress takes on technology after technology as they come, meaning you have a powerful CMS that will drive your site for days, months and years to come.
 You can have fun with the likes of jQuery, backbone.js, Flash, CSS3, various APIs and other technologies letting you turn your WordPress site whichever way you desire.